apache/ignite/README.md

 Ignite cache corresponds to the index of elasticsearch.
 The entity table corresponds to the type of elasticsearch.
-When cache and table are one-to-one, the type parameter is not required
+When cache and table are one-to-one, the type parameter is not required(like es7.0+)

 Using the http rest interface, it can emulate some of the functionality of elasticsearch, and it is distributed, across data centers.

+## Distributed File System
+Ignite has an distributed filesystem interface to work with files in memory/disk.
+IGFS is the acronym of Ignite distributed file system.
+IGFS provides APIs to perform the following operations:

+- CRUD (Create, Read, Update, and Delete Files/Directories) file operations
+- Perform MapReduce; it sits on top of Hadoop File system (HDFS) to accelerate Hadoop processing
+- File caching and eviction

+When ignite-rest-http enabled, vistit /filemanger to manager IGFS files.

 ## Multi-Tier Storage